rule

 Text 31

 Someone not in control [with himself] most certainly mustn't even think of ever doing a thing like this; such a one, acting out of foolishness, would find his destruction as good as anybody else but Rudra would with [drinking] the poison from the ocean [see 8.7].
+(Vedabase)

 Text 32

-True are the words of the ones in control [with the Lord, with themselves] and what they do should by people of intelligence [only] in some cases be taken as an example to follow, namely in those cases in which that what they do is in accord with that what they said [see also B.G. e.g. 3: 6-7, 3: 42, 5: 7].
+True are the words of the ones in control [with the Lord, with themselves] and what they do should by people of intelligence [only] in some cases be taken as an example to follow, namely in those cases in which that what they do is in accord with that what they said [see also B.G. e.g. 3: 6-7, 3:42, 5:7].
+(Vedabase)

 Text 33

 As good as, my best, there for those whose acts are egoless is no advantage to be found with what they in their piety do, will they neither suffer any disadvantage when they act contrary to the expectations.
+(Vedabase)

 Text 34

 How then can we in connection with the Controller of those who are controlled - all the created beings, animals, human beings and denizens of heaven - speak of right or wrong?
+(Vedabase)

 Text 35

-The sages, whose bondage of karma by serving the dust of the lotus feet has all been washed away, are satisfied by the power of yoga and act freely, they, on His account, never get entangled; in what sense could one speak of a state of bondage with those who according His will have accepted bodies of a transcendental nature? [see vapu]
+The sages, whose bondage of karma by serving the dust of the lotus feet has all been washed away, are satisfied by the power of yoga and act freely, they, on His account, never get entangled; in what sense could one speak of a state of bondage with those who according His will have accepted bodies of a transcendental nature? [see vapu].
+(Vedabase)

 Text 36

-He who lives as the overseeing witness within the gopîs and their husbands, and indeed within all embodied living beings, assumes forms in this world to enjoy transcendental pastimes.
+He who within the gopīs and their husbands, indeed within all embodied beings, lives as the Supreme Witness, has assumed His form to sport in this world.
 (Vedabase)

 Text 37

+In order to show His mercy to His devotees, He, with assuming a humanlike body, engages in such [amorous] pastimes, that one hearing them becomes devoted to Him [see also 1.7: 10].

 Assuming a humanlike body to show His mercy to His devotees, does He engage in pastimes about which one hearing becomes dedicated to Him [see also 1.7: 10].

-When the Lord assumes a humanlike body to show mercy to His devotees, He engages in such pastimes as will attract those who hear about them to become dedicated to Him.
 (Vedabase)

 Text 38

-Even though the cowherd men of Vraja were bewildered by the power of His mâyâ were they not jealous with Krishna; they all assumed that their wives stood by their side.
+Even though the cowherd men of Vraja were bewildered by the power of His māyā were they not jealous with Krishna; they all assumed that their wives stood by their side.
+(Vedabase)

 Text 39

-Even though they didn't want to went the gopîs, the sweethearts of the Supreme Lord, on Krishna's advise home after that [endless] night of Brahmâ had passed.
+Even though they didn't want to went the gopīs, the sweethearts of the Supreme Lord, on Krishna's advise home after that [endless] night of Brahmā had passed.
+(Vedabase)

 Text 40

 Anyone who faithfully listens to or gives an account of this pastime of Lord Vishnu with the cowherd girls of Vraja, will obtain the transcendental devotional service of the Supreme Lord, he will quickly become sober and manage to drive away the disease of lust in the heart.'
+(Vedabase)

-The first painting on this page is by
+The first painting of the Rasadance on this page is © Victoria & Albert Museum,

 Production:

-Filognostic Association of The Order of Time
+Filognostic Association of The Order of Time.

 Feed-back | Links | Downloads | MusicPictures | What's New | Search | Donations